Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Some preliminaries on weight structures

 \begin{rema} 1.
 Moreover, Theorem 3.3.1(VI) of \cite{bws} easily yields that $t$ induces a bijection between the class of isomorphism classes of elements of $\cu_{[0,1]}$ and the corresponding class for $K(\hw)$ (i.e., with the class of homotopy equivalence classes of complexes that have non-zero terms in degrees $-1$ and $0$ only).

-2. The term "weight complex" originates from \cite{gs}, where a certain complex of Chow motives was constructed for a variety $X$ over a characteristic $0$ field.
-The weight complex functor of Gillet and Soul\'e can be obtained via applying the "triangulated motivic" weight complex functor $\dmge\to K^b(\chowe)$ (or $\dmgm\to K^b(\chow)$; cf. Definition \ref{dcwh} below) to the {\it motif with compact support} of $X$ (see Propositions 6.3.1 and 6.6.2 and Remark 6.3.2(2) of \cite{mymot}).
+2. The term "weight complex" originates from \cite{gs}, where a certain complex of Chow motives $W(X)$ was constructed for a variety $X$ over a characteristic $0$ field.
+The weight complex functor of Gillet and Soul\'e can essentially be obtained by composing the "triangulated motivic" weight complex functor $\dmge\to K^b(\chowe)$ (or $\dmgm\to K^b(\chow)$; cf. Definition \ref{dcwh} below) with the functor $\mgc$ of {\it motif with compact support} (see Propositions 6.3.1 and 6.6.2 and Remark 6.3.2(2) of \cite{mymot}; cf. also Proposition \ref{pmgc} and the proof of Proposition \ref{pgs}(2) below).
+Note however that in \cite{gs} the so-called contravariant category of Chow motives is considered, i.e., all arrows point in the opposite direction.

 Certainly, our notion of weight complex is much more general.
+The basics of our theory was developed in \S3 of \cite{bws} (cf. also \S1.3 of \cite{bwcomp} for a more careful treating of the functoriality of weight complexes).

 \end{rema}

 Now recall some of the properties of weight spectral sequences established in \S2 of \cite{bws}.